Consensys/doc.goquorum/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

   For new networks, we recommended setting this to 0 to use the updated formula immediately.
 * `extraData` - RLP encoded string with a list of validators.
   RLP encoding is a space-efficient object serialization scheme used in Ethereum.
+* `testQBFTBlock` - QBFT fork block.
+QBFT is used once the network reaches this block number.

 ## Block time